matthras/melodygen/readme.md

 # MelodyGen

 Aim: To create computer-generated music melodies using mathematics.

-## What mathematics will be involved?

-* Markov Chains
-* Genetic Algorithms
-* Machine Learning
-* Whatever else has or has not been explored in academic literature!
+[Read more over here!](https://matthras.com/blog/post/melodygen-intro)

+Everything is entirely client side at the moment, and can all be found in `/client` which has been bootstrapped by CreateReactApp.
+For now you can just `npm install` inside `/client` and treat it like every other CreateReactApp application and `npm start` and `npm run build` as needed.